-The secret to successful sales is all about having passion to what you are selling
+The secret to successful sales is all about having passion for what you are selling

-Friendly, observant and knowledgeable (of the market) will help you go a long way
+Friendly, observant and knowledge (of the market) will help you go a long way

 Sales is the bridge between the customers and the publishing team.
 You will often bring back market feedback to the editorial and marketing team so you can all bring more success to the list

-Budgeting and planning trips are usually included in the job too, so good numerous skill will definitely help
+Budgeting and planning trips are usually included in the job too, so good numeric skills will definitely help

 -Advice from our Publishing Recruitment Consultant, Clare Chan

 If you want some more information then check our other blog!

 Resolutions and form just one or two good job hunting habits to land your